Kimpton22/Tutorials-And-Guides/Gaussian/Common_Errors.md

 # Common Error Messages and Solutions
 Most errors in Gaussian end in the message: ```Error termination via Lnk1e```.
 This is the general "Oh no gaussian ran into a problem".
 Unfortunately, most gaussian error messages are not clear or easily diagnosable.
 Generally speaking, most gaussian jobs tend to fail due to a lack of convergence in either the or iterative geometries (more common) or the SCF procedure (less common).
-Errors within the SCF procedure and other gaussian errors as well as good solutions have been documented here: [https://docs.alliancecan.ca/wiki/Gaussian_error_messages]
+Errors within the SCF procedure and other gaussian errors as well as good solutions have been documented here: [https://docs.alliancecan.ca/wiki/Gaussian_error_messages].
+Other errors not covered in this source which we have encountered are detailed at the bottom of this page (note that some are still open issues and have not been fully solved).

 ## Convergence failure -- maximum number of iterative geometries reached
 For any geometry optimization to converge (whether to a minimum, TS, or on an excited state), the change in energy between iterative geometries needs to be quite small (<~10<sup>-7</sup>).
 If this convergence criteria is not met, then Gaussian will continue to iterate the geometry until convergence is met or a certain threshold of iterations is reached.
 This threshold is based on the size of the molecule, but has a minimum value of 20 iterations.
 Nonetheless, many jobs, especially ones which have exotic electronic structures or if a poor input geometry was provided, can run into this threshold.